Bulging Disc

 Bulging Disc In the Neck

-A bulging disk in the neck, or cervical spine, occur within the C2 through C7 vertebrae.
+A bulging disk in the neck, or cervical spine, occurs within the C2 through C7 vertebrae.
 If you are experiencing symptoms of a bulging disc in the neck you will most likely feel pain, tingling, numbness, and weakness in the neck region.
 Sometimes these sensations may even occur in your shoulders, arms, hands, and fingers.
 Because the neck acts as a support for the head (allowing it to move) there is a lot of pressure in this area, making bulging disc common.

 Bulged Disc In the Lower Back